 Sourdough Starter Background

 The key to coaxing out maximal fermentation with your starter is to be observant.
 Watch how it evolves throughout the day and take note of how long it takes to reach a peak height, sit there, and eventually fall.
-If it’s doing this too fast (for example, you feed at 8 a.m. and it peaks at 2 p.m. when you’re at work), you can reduce water feeding temperature, or reduce the amount of mature starter you carry over at each feeding (this is what I do).
+If it’s doing this too fast (for example, you feed at 8 a.m. and it peaks at 2 p.m. when you’re at work), you can reduce water feeding temperature, change the ambient temperature, or reduce the amount of mature starter you carry over at each feeding (this is what I do).
 You want to try to feed your starter right when it’s at its peak height, or shortly thereafter when it begins to fall.
 This is typically a good sign that your yeast/bacteria have properly fermented all the provided food and need more.

 The key to coaxing out maximal fermentation with your starter is to be observant